Removal within Juju

 juju remove-unit mediawiki/1 mediawiki/2 mediawiki/3 mysql/2 ...

-Note: As with destroying a service, removing units will NOT actually remove any instances which were created, it only removes the service units.
+Note: As with removing a service, removing units will NOT actually remove any instances which were created, it only removes the service units.
 More details can be found in the Scaling Services section.

-As with destroying services, See caveats for how to manage units in a dying state.
+As with removing services, See caveats for how to manage units in a dying state.

 Instances or machines which have no currently assigned workload can be removed from your cloud using the following command: